giantswarm/docs/src/content/app-platform/create-catalog/index.md

 TODO

-I think we should recommend using ABS (app-build-suite) and this means the extra metadata gets created.
+I think we should recommend using ABS (app-build-suite) and this also means our metadata extensions will work.

-But I have several questions / concerns.
+But I have some questions / concerns.

 - Should we link to the ABS [tutorial](https://github.com/giantswarm/app-build-suite/blob/master/docs/tutorial.md)?
 - Or should we create another docs page and link them?